p4-mapreduce

 Worker overview

-The Worker should accept two command line arguments.
+The Worker should accept six command-line options:

 - Create a new TCP socket on the given